resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

  </tr>
 </table>

-So I’ve created a checklist for launching a virtual machine.
+Knowing this, I’ve created a checklist for launching a virtual machine that runs RStudio server.

+Which Anna has stumbled upon.

 # Walk through of a launch

-First you are going to walk me through the process, and then you going to follow it yourselves.
+First you are going to walk me through the process, and then you going to follow in Anna's footsteps yourselves.

 (Use the walk through to remind everyone what the key pair and the security group are.
 Also describe each field as you fill it in.)